Randy Givens

 Randy Jenelle Givens (born March 27, 1962) is an American former track and field athlete who competed in sprinting events.
 She set personal bests of 11.06 seconds for the 100-meter dash and 22.31 seconds for the 200-meter dash.
 Givens was a 200 m finalist at the 1984 Olympic Games and represented her country at the 1983 World Championships in Athletics.
-She was the 200 m gold medalist at the 1983 Pan American Games and returned to win a silver medal at the 1987 edition.
+She was the 200 m gold medalist at the 1983 Pan American Games and returned to win a silver medal at the 1987 Pan American Games.

 Givens established herself as a college athlete with the Florida State Seminoles and won four sprint titles (two individual, two relay) at the NCAA Women's Championships in 1984.
 She was also a multiple medalist at the 1983 Summer Universiade, taking 200 m and relay gold medals and a 100 m silver medal.